pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

+Add a new script to the `Hover` sprite which runs when you click on the green button.

 {{< learner-task-help >}}

 {{< jr-commit create-empty-stage-green-flag-script add-script [] >}}

 {{< /learner-task >}}

+To track our player's movement, we need to define variable which stores which column we are currently hovering over.

 {{< learner-task >}}

+Add a new variable called `Stage.current_column` and set it to `0`.

 {{< learner-task-help >}}